 What is Bread Pakora?

-Bread pakora is a very famous Indian snack that you’ll find at most Indian street food stalls and small restaurants.
+It is a very famous Indian snack especially popular in Punjab, that you’ll find at most Indian street food stalls and small restaurants.

 It’s a hot favourite snack to munch on during the monsoons, there’s nothing like a cup of hot chai with freshly made hot bread pakoras.

-A bite into these pakoras are sure to make your day super special, it might not be the most healthiest snack to binge on, but with bread pakoras, the added calories are definitely worth it.
+A bite into these pakoras are sure to make your day super special, it might not be the healthiest snack to binge on, but with these pakoras, the added calories are definitely worth it.

-Some of the other snack recipes you could try are: Sesame Grilled Paneer, Spicy Sabudana Khichdi, Palak Pakora and Red Rice Kanda Poha.
+Some of the other snack recipes you could try are Sesame Grilled Paneer, Spicy Sabudana Khichdi, Palak Pakora and Red Rice Kanda Poha.

-How to make Bread Pakora without stuffing
+How to make Bread Pakora without stuffing?

 To make this delicious Indian snack, bread slices, you could use brown bread or white bread depending on your choice is cut diagonally into slices and kept aside.

-All the ingredients like besan, salt, finely chopped green chilli, finely chopped coriander, ajwain and turmeric, except for the bread slices are mixed in a bowl.
+All the ingredients like besan, salt, finely chopped green chilli, finely chopped coriander, ajwain, and turmeric, except for the bread slices are mixed in a bowl.

 Water is added to the mix in order to make a nice batter.
 The batter is checked such that it forms a thin layer on the back of a spoon.

 The prepared bread slices are then dipped into the besan batter and dropped carefully into the hot oil.

 It’s important to see to it that the pan is not overcrowded while frying the pakoras, as they may stick together if not done right.

-To make stuffed bread pakoras, make a filling of your choice using either paneer, potato or a mixture of both.
+To make stuffed bread pakodas, make a filling of your choice using either paneer, potato, or a mixture of both.